 Retail & Trade

 Retail remains one of the largest part-time job markets in Finland.
 Common roles include cashiers, stock assistants, and sales staff.
-Hourly wages typically fall between €11 and €13, with evening or Sunday shifts paying extra.
+Pay varies based on collective agreements, experience, and location, with evening or Sunday shifts paying extra.
 In larger cities like Helsinki, sales associates may earn closer to €14–15/hr, making retail a steady and accessible option for students and newcomers.

 Food Services & Hospitality